Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 How To Do

-2. Grasp the handles with an overhand grip, palms facing forward.
+2. Handle the handles with your palms facing forward.

-3. Press the handles up until your arms are fully extended.
+3. Press the handles until your arms are fully extended.

 4. Squeeze your shoulders together at the top and hold for a short time.